-Note that the moisture holding capacity of air at 100oF (38 oC) is 10 times the moisture holding capacity of air at 30oF (~ 0 oC).
-This is a very important observation - especially when working with drying processes where air is used for transport of moisture away from the process and the product.
+Note - the moisture holding capacity of air at 100oF (38 oC) is 10 times the moisture holding capacity of air at 30oF (~ 0 oC).
+This is a very important observation - especially when working with drying processes where air is used to transport moisture away from the processes and the products.

-- it is good energy economy to increase the temperature in a dryer as much as possible! - the increased moisture transport capacity of the air at a higher temperature will normally out weight the increased energy consumption for heating the dry air to a higher temperature!
+- it is good energy economy to increase the temperatures in dryers as much as possible! - the increased moisture transport capacities of air at higher temperatures normally out-weights the increased energy-consumption for heating dry air to higher temperatures!

 - en: air moisture capacity temperature